apache/druid/docs/content/operations/recommendations.md

 # SSDs

 SSDs are highly recommended for historical and real-time nodes if you are not running a cluster that is entirely in memory.
 SSDs can greatly mitigate the time required to page data in and out of memory.

+# JBOD vs RAID
+Historical nodes store large number of segments on Disk and support specifying multiple paths for storing those.
+Typically, hosts have multiple disks configured with RAID which makes them look like a single disk to OS.
+RAID might have overheads specially if its not hardware controller based but software based.
+So, Historicals might get improved disk throughput with JBOD.

 # Use Timeseries and TopN Queries Instead of GroupBy Where Possible